Dividing Property After Separation

 After it is worked out what you and your spouse have to divide, the next step is to work out how did you and your spouse acquired it.
 This includes assessing:

-- How did you and your spouse buy property when you were together?
+- how you and your spouse bought property when you were together;

 - Who was responsible for caring for the home and the family?

-- Did either you or your spouse receive any gifts or inheritances?
+- whether either you or your spouse received any gifts or inheritances;

 3. Are There Any Other Factors To Take In Account